Anniston, Alabama: Civil rights era

-Anniston was the center of national controversy in 1961 when a mob bombed a bus filled with civilian Freedom Riders during the American Civil Rights Movement.
-As two Freedom buses were setting out to travel the south in protest of their civil rights following the Supreme Court case saying bus segregation was unconstitutional, one headed to Anniston, and one to Birmingham, Alabama, before finishing in New Orleans.
+Anniston was the center of national controversy in 1961 when a mob bombed a bus filled with civilian Freedom Riders during the American civil rights movement.
+As two freedom buses were setting out to travel the south in protest of their civil rights following the Supreme Court case saying segregation in interstate bus travel was unconstitutional, one headed to Anniston, and one to Birmingham, Alabama, before finishing in New Orleans.
 The Freedom Riders were riding an integrated bus to protest Alabama's Jim Crow segregation laws that denied African Americans their civil rights.
 One of the buses was attacked and firebombed by a mob outside Anniston on Mother's Day, Sunday, May 14, 1961.
 Prior to the bus being firebombed, attackers broke windows, and slashed tires, using metal pipes, clubs, chains and crowbars, before the police came to escort the bus away.
 The bus was forced to a stop just outside of Anniston, in front of Forsyth and Sons grocery, by more mob members.
 As more windows were broken, rocks and eventually a firebomb were thrown into the bus.
 As the bus burned, the mob held the doors shut, intent on burning the riders to death.
 An exploding fuel tank caused the mob to retreat, allowing the riders to escape the bus.
 The riders were viciously beaten as they tried to flee, where warning shots fired into the air by highway patrolmen prevented the riders from being lynched on the spot.
-A 12-year-old girl, Janie Forsyth, set out against the mob with a bucket of water and cups to help the Riders, first tending to the one who had looked like her own nanny.
+A twelve-year-old girl, Janie Forsyth, set out against the mob with a bucket of water and cups to help the riders, first tending to the one who had looked like her own nanny.
 Forsyth and Son grocery is located along Alabama Highway 202 about 5 mi west of downtown.
 The site today is home to a historic marker and was designated Freedom Riders National Monument by President Barack Obama in January 2017.